norsk-gjeldsinformasjon/api-docs/docs/index.md

 ### Information for individuals

-Individuals can see an overview of their own unsecuredt debt and any consents that has the individual has given to share data about their debt.
+Individuals can see an overview of their own unsecured debt and any consents that has the individual has given, and when consents have been used.
 Users can also choose to withdraw any consents given.

 This information can be viewed by individuals by logging in to ["Min Gjeld"](https://www.norskgjeld.no/)